Conformalized Semi-supervised Random Forest for Classification and Abnormality Detection: INTRODUCTION

-Despite such progress, the work above assumes that the training and test samples are i.i.d generated from the same distribution, with the rejection rules capturing uncertain areas in the training cohort.
-However, it is crucial to characterize uncertainty under distributional changes in many safety-critical systems and flag alerting test samples where we should not trust the model trained with the training set.
-For example, in medical applications, the test cohort may contain samples that represent novel pathology and bear low similarity to labeled training set \citep{lin2005approximations}.
-Also, network attackers may generate novel intrusions to circumvent current detection systems \citep{marchette2001computer}.
+Traditionally, classification uncertainty quantification assumes that the training and test samples are independently and identically distributed (i.i.d.) from the same distribution.
+In reality, this assumption doesn't always hold.
+For instance, in medical applications, the test cohort may include samples representing novel pathologies that bear little similarity to the labeled training set \citep{lin2005approximations}.
+Similarly, network attackers may create new intrusions to evade existing detection systems \citep{marchette2001computer}.
+Therefore, it becomes essential to assess uncertainty under distributional changes and flag test samples where predictions should not rely solely on the model trained with the training data.

-In this paper, we propose CSForest (\underline{C}onformalized \underline{S}emi-supervised random \underline{Forest}) for calibrated set-valued prediction under the non-iid setting where the training and test cohort can have disparity.
-The proposed method constructs a semi-supervised random forest ensemble with both labeled training data and unlabeled test data and adapts the idea of Jacknife+aB to accompany this semi-supervised ensemble with well-calibrated prediction interval \citep{kim2020predictive}.
-CSForest achieves significantly better classification accuracy than existing classification methods while providing a provable worst-case coverage guarantee on the true labels in our numerical experiments.
-We give a glimpse of its strength over alternative methods in section \ref{sec:preview}.